 Q: How has your life changed from when you started the program compared to now?

-Now I’ve got 15 years of clean time and I’m working for a living.
-I also recently enrolled in school, I have an associates degree already but I want to go back and go further my education.
+Now I’ve got 15 years of clean time and I’m working.
+I also recently enrolled in school, I have an associate’s degree already but I want to go back and go further my education.
 I like helping people so I want to find a way to help people through my work, especially young women.
 That would bring me so much joy.